-- Fewer than 110 days have passed since the transaction was captured.
+- Fewer than 110 days have passed since the business captured the transaction.

-- The transaction is not an ATM transaction or mobile push payment transaction.
+- The transaction isn’t a mobile push payment transaction.

-In the Dashboard, the Dispute transaction button will only be enabled for eligible transactions.
-Similarly, in the API, attempts to dispute ineligible transactions will result in an error.
+In the Dashboard, the Dispute transaction button is only enabled for eligible transactions.
+Similarly, in the API, attempting to dispute an ineligible transaction results in an error.

 Newly-created disputes begin in an

 unsubmitted status.
-At this point, their evidence and metadata can be updated.
-Once all the required evidence has been added, you can then submit the dispute.
-If a dispute isn’t submitted within 110 days of the transaction clearing, it will be
+At this point, you can update their evidence and metadata.
+After you’ve added all the required evidence, you can then submit the dispute.
+If you don’t submit a dispute within 110 days of the transaction clearing, its status becomes

 |Funds transferred to your Issuing balance (usually associated with |